arrufat/mtvc-thesis/README.md

 ### make continuous

-It watches the .tex files for modifications and rebuilds them automatically whenever one of the files is modified.
+It watches the `.tex` files for modifications and rebuilds them automatically whenever any of them is modified.

 ### make release

 It performs:

-- make figures
+- make figures (generates all figures and plots)
-- make build
+- make build (compiles the document)
-- make reset
+- make reset (cleans up all temporary files)

+The result should be a file named `mtvc-thesis.pdf`.